🔄

 Size/structure Supramolecular associations, high weight Low molecular weight, smaller structures

-Solubility Insoluble at acid pH , soluble in neutral/basic Soluble at all pH
+Solubility Insoluble at acidic pH, soluble in neutral/basic conditions Soluble at all pH levels

-Main role Adsorption/chelation , local action Possible vector of trace elements
+Main role Adsorption/chelation, local action Possible vector for trace elements

-Typical uses Digestive comfort via local connection (be careful with language) Mineral synergy, “delivery” supplements
+Typical uses Digestive comfort via local binding (cautionary language) Mineral synergy, "delivery" supplements

 9) FAQ

-Humic acid is a group of macromolecules that are insoluble in acid , generally local in the intestine and adsorbent/chelating .
-Fulvic acid is more small , soluble at all pHs and often described as a carrier of trace elements.
+Humic acid consists of macromolecules that are insoluble in acid, generally have a local effect in the intestine, and are adsorbent/chelating.
+Fulvic acid is smaller, soluble at all pH levels, and often described as a vector for trace elements.
 They are complementary in shilajit.

-We are talking more about chelation/adsorption : humic acid can bind certain heavy metals and toxins in the intestinal environment, which could reduce their absorption .
-Human data remain limited ; in the EU, these are not health claims .
+We speak more of chelation/adsorption: humic acid can bind certain heavy metals (ions) and toxins in the intestinal environment, which could reduce their absorption.
+For nanoparticles, the literature mainly refers to surface interactions (adsorption/coating/agglomeration), with no evidence of specific "detox" in humans.
+Human data remains limited; in the EU, these are not health claims.

-No. Its large size and pH-dependent solubility limit its cellular passage; Its action is mainly local .
-Fulvic circulates more easily.
+No. Its large size and pH-dependent solubility limit its cellular passage; its action is primarily local.
+Fulvic acid circulates more easily.

-Preclinical models show cytokine modulations .
-At this stage, no strong clinical evidence allowing a claim in the EU.
-To be considered as a scientific lead .
+Preclinical models show cytokine modulations.
+At this stage, there is no solid clinical evidence to support a claim in the EU.
+To be considered a scientific avenue.

-The purified preparations tested show good tolerance in the available evaluations.
+Purified preparations tested show good tolerance in available evaluations.
 The key point remains quality (recent COAs, heavy metals, PAHs, mycotoxins, solvents).

-Testimonials and feedback can be read on the customer reviews page.
+Testimonials and feedback can be found on the customer reviews page.

 10) References